SpengeSec/API-Integration-Challenge-School/README.md

-# API-Integration-Challenge-School
+# API-Integration-School
 A school assignment for the subject Emerging Technologies.

+## Installation
+`pip3 install -r requirements.txt`